yathit/ydn-db/readme.md

 # Setup #

-To use this , include one of the ydn-db minified js files from [download page](http://dev.yathit.com/ydn-db/downloads.html) in your HTML page.
+To use this, include one of the ydn-db minified js files from [download page](http://dev.yathit.com/ydn-db/downloads.html) in your HTML page.